fenago/ml-scikit-keras-tensorflow/labs/lab_18.md

 `AtariPreprocessing` wrapper that implements them.
 Here is the list of preprocessing steps it supports:

-Grayscale and downsampling

-:   Observations are converted to grayscale and downsampled (by default
+Grayscale and downsampling: Observations are converted to grayscale and downsampled (by default
     to 84 × 84 pixels).

-Max pooling

-:   The last two frames of the game are max-pooled using a 1 × 1 filter.
+Max pooling: The last two frames of the game are max-pooled using a 1 × 1 filter.
     This is to remove the flickering that occurs in some Atari games due to the limited number of sprites that the Atari 2600 could display in each frame.

-Frame skipping

-:   The agent only gets to see every *n* frames of the game (by default
+Frame skipping: The agent only gets to see every *n* frames of the game (by default
     *n* = 4), and its actions are repeated for each frame, collecting all the rewards.
 This effectively speeds up the game from the perspective of the agent, and it also speeds up training because rewards are less delayed.

-End on life lost

-:   In some games, the rewards are just based on the score, so the agent
+End on life lost: In some games, the rewards are just based on the score, so the agent
     gets no immediate penalty for losing a life.
 One solution is to end the game immediately whenever a life is lost.
 There is some debate over the actual benefits of this strategy, so it is off by default.